Brogandaisy/BrightonGlow/README.md

 To maximise email sign-ups, I integrated Mailchimp by creating a subscription form directly on Mailchimp and embedding the provided code into the footer of my website.
 This ensures users can sign up from any page, increasing engagement.
 Mailchimp automatically stores and manages subscriber data while ensuring compliance with GDPR and email marketing regulations.

 ### Privacy Policy for GDPR Compliance
-To comply with GDPR regulations, I created a Privacy Policy, which is accessible as a downloadable PDF from the website footer.
+To comply with GDPR regulations, I created a Privacy Policy, which is accessible as a page on the website from the website footer or downloadable as a PDF.
 This document outlines how user data is collected, stored, and used, ensuring transparency and building trust with customers.

 ### Robots.txt & Sitemap
-I have set up a robots.txt file to manage how search engines crawl my website.
-This file helps prevent irrelevant or sensitive pages from being indexed.
-Additionally, I have created a sitemap to ensure all important pages are easily discoverable by search engines, improving site ranking.
+I have successfully set up a robots.txt file to control how search engines crawl my website.
+This helps prevent irrelevant or sensitive pages, such as the admin panel, user profiles, and checkout pages, from being indexed while ensuring that essential content remains accessible to search engines.

+Additionally, I have created and linked a sitemap to Google Search Console, ensuring that all important pages are easily discoverable and indexed.
+By submitting the sitemap, I have improved the site's SEO visibility and made it easier for Google to crawl and understand the structure of my website.

+## Marketing Strategy

+Brighton Glow is a modern, accessible, and premium skincare brand inspired by Brighton’s fresh, natural vibe.
+It focuses on effortless skincare solutions for those who want a simple yet effective routine.

+### Target Audience
+Skincare enthusiasts seeking high-quality yet simple products, individuals looking for inclusive, accessible skincare.
+Online shoppers who appreciate minimalist aesthetics & curated selections and gift buyers looking for thoughtful, premium skincare sets.
+Age ranges between 20 - 60, female led.

+### Marketing Channels

+#### Social Media (Facebook, Instagram, TikTok, Pinterest)
+- Aesthetic content: Minimalist product shots, skin glow transformations, and "before & after" comparisons
+- Educational posts: Skincare tips, ingredient spotlights, and routine guides
+- UGC & Influencer Partnerships: Work with micro-influencers & skincare lovers to showcase real results
+- Seasonal & Trend-Based Content: Leverage skincare trends (e.g., "glass skin," "skin cycling")

+### Email Marketing and Retargeting

+- Welcome series for new customers with special promotions & skincare routine suggestions
+- Abandoned checkout or shopping bag emails with a soft nudge (e.g., "Your bag is waiting for you") This can be used with Klavyio or a similar programme.
+- Exclusive VIP offers for registered users & repeat customers
+- Seasonal promotions (summer glow sets, winter hydration kits)

+### SEO Improvements

+- Blog posts & guides (e.g., "The Best Moisturiser for Your Skin Type") to improve organic search visibility

+### Community and Brand Loyalty

+- Create a "Glow Club" for exclusive perks, discounts, and early access
+- Encourage customer reviews & testimonials on the website and social media
+- Run monthly giveaways & challenges to boost engagement

+### Collabs and Partnerships

+- Local Brighton-based influencers & creators for brand credibility
+- Partner with eco-conscious & self-care brands for bundle offers
+- Feature guest skincare experts for Q&A sessions

+# Future Features

+In the future it would be great to add the following features:

+- Templated emails for a better user experience, to include branding, CTA promotions and latest products.
+(For registered users and order confirmations)
+- Blog Section: A dedicated skincare blog featuring expert advice, product recommendations, and skincare routines to increase engagement, boost SEO, and drive organic traffic.
+- Customer Reviews: A review system allowing customers to leave feedback and ratings on products, improving credibility, trust, and conversions.
+- Subscription Service: A personalised subscription model offering customers monthly skincare boxes or repeat delivery options, ensuring convenience and brand loyalty.
+- Marketing Retargeting: Implementing abandoned shopping bag emails and alerts to remind users about incomplete purchases, increasing sales conversions.

+These features will help build customer relationships, improve retention, and enhance the overall shopping experience.